espocrm/documentation/docs/administration/roles-management.md

 stream – team
 ```

-Users of the 'Sales' team will be able to read only those leads/opportunities that belong to the 'Sales' team.
+Users of the 'Sales' team will be able to read only those leads/opportunities that belong to the 'Sales' team (through the *Teams* field of a record).
 The users will be able to edit only those leads/opportunities which they are assigned to.
 The users won't be able to remove any leads/opportunities.